Can you put on weight if you have diabetes?

-These should accompany nutrient-dense carbohydrates such as beans, quinoa, brown rice, and granola.
+Eat these healthful foods alongside nutrient-dense carbohydrates, such as beans, quinoa, brown rice, and granola.

-Healthful fats are calorie-rich and can assist people in gaining weight, but they also offer health benefits as they control blood sugar and cholesterol levels.
+Healthful fats are calorie-rich and can help people gain weight, but they also offer health benefits as they control blood sugar and cholesterol levels.

 Heart-healthy fats include:

 - nuts, spreads, and oils (including olive, canola, sunflower, rapeseed, and peanut)

 - fatty fish (such as salmon, mackerel, herring, sardines, and tuna)

 - nut butter (for example almond or cashew butter)

 Eating more often during the day will help to increase the appetite and, for some people, eating smaller meals throughout the day is more manageable than eating a more substantial meal.

 For example, try eating six small meals throughout the day rather than three large meals.